 The New Zealand Constitution Act 1852 ignored this Tiriti guarantee.
 Colonisation dispossessed Māori of land and attacked rangatiratanga.
 Since the Treaty of Waitangi Act 1975, the Crown recognises it has a duty to honour the principles of the Treaty, enforced by the Courts.
 This paper highlights:

-- Exchange and reciprocity
+- The Crown's right to govern

+- Equal treatment

 - Partnership

 - Protection

 - Participation

-- Options

-- Equity

-- Informed decisions
+- Making informed decisions

 - Redress

 - Mutual benefits

+- The honour of the Crown

-Following the lead of others, this paper has recognised three spheres of influence in the Tiriti partnership:
+Following the lead of others, this paper recognises three spheres of influence in the Tiriti partnership: